onqtam/headjack/docs/why/10_COOPERATION.md

 > "Life is a Sisyphean race, run ever faster toward a finish line that is merely the start of the next race." - [Matt Ridley](https://www.azquotes.com/quote/368256)

+> "Major evolutionary transitions: A major evolutionary transition refers to the emergence of a higher level of complexity by the integration of simpler systems into an encompassing supersystem.
+Examples are the origin of life from molecules, the formation of multicellular organisms from cells, and the formation of social systems from individuals.
+In such a higher-level system, the component systems are dependent on each other for their joint survival.
+This means that they need to coordinate their actions with these others." - [Glossary of Concepts, Human Energy](https://www.humanenergy.io/glossary)

 Metasystem transition - the emergence, through evolution, of a higher level of organization or control.